 1. Become a frequent flier

 The easiest way to get upgraded is to become a low-level elite frequent flier with a particular airline.
 Many airlines give their elite fliers free upgrades or access to affordable ones.
 If you don’t fly 25,000 miles in a calendar year, then look into getting an airline credit card that offers perks.
-Some, like Delta’s SkyMiles Platinum Amex, offers 15,000 Medallion Qualifying Miles (MQM) towards elite status.
+Some, like Delta’s SkyMiles Platinum Amex (offer is expired), offer 15,000 Medallion Qualifying Miles (MQM) towards elite status.
 That means you would be just 10,000 miles (two roundtrip transcontinental flights) from elite status which would put you in the pool for free upgrades (when seats are available).
 You can also pay a fee to do an airline challenge (here’s a good post about that) offering, for example, elite status for earning 5,000 points within three months to elite members of other airlines.

 2. Use miles

 Hopefully, you have a lot of miles.
 If you don’t fly a lot, you can still earn tons of miles by applying to certain credit cards and using them for shopping, buying flowers, clothes, etc. Some offer up to 50,000 bonus miles for signing up, which is good enough for a domestic first class ticket (as an example here’s United’s award chart).
 Whenever I see big bonuses being offered with credit cards, I sign up.
 Then after I meet the required spending, and before I get charged the annual fee the following year (as many offers eliminate it the first year), I cancel it.
 It requires discipline, but I still have perfect credit; the key is to make sure you pay off your bills each month.
 If you can’t do that, then don’t get an airline affiliated credit card.

 3. Get bumped